Insect-inspired Visual Point-goal Navigation: Methods

-Their experiment setups are identical to ours (\S\ref{sec-method:setup}), except for three technical differences.
-Firstly, the standardised task does not provide agents with collision data (at least in testing), whereas our task does.
-Secondly, visual inputs are noisy in \cite{zhao2021surprising, partsey2022mapping}, and their agents have access to odometry data only in training but not in testing.
-Thirdly, and most importantly, our experiment does not contain a separate training phase, as our model performs learning in testing on the fly.
-The provision of collision data does not give our model an edge in terms of information gain from sensory inputs, as it can be accurately inferred from odometry data in \habitat, and the ability to detect collisions is in any case a realistic assumption for robots and insects.
-Similarly, the absence of visual noise is not considered critical as our previous work on visual route following \cite{yihe2025insect} has validated the visual robustness of a similar MB model in extensive simulations and the real world.
-We discuss further below the arbitrary and implicit role of odometry in previous experiments, again noting that the availability of approximate odometry is a reasonable assumption for robots and insects.
-As regards the third difference, to provide a fair comparison to the pre-trained models' performances on new test scenes, we evaluate our model's first attempt in a scene it has not experienced before.
+In addition, their experiment setups were identical to ours (\S\ref{sec-method:setup}), except for four technical differences. \begin{enumerate} \item The standardised task did not provide models with collision data (at least in testing), whereas our task did. \item Visual inputs were noisy in \citet{zhao2021surprising, partsey2022mapping}, and their models had access to odometry data only in training but not in testing. \item There was only one trial per episode in testing of the standardised task. \item Our experiment did not contain a separate training phase. \end{enumerate} The provision of collision data did not give our model an edge in terms of information gain from sensory inputs, as it was computed from odometry data in \habitat (\S\ref{sec-method:sensory-input}), and the ability to detect collisions would be in any case a realistic assumption for robots and insects.
+Similarly, the absence of visual noise was not considered critical, because our previous work on visual route following \citep{yihe2025insect} has validated the visual robustness of a more primitive but similar MB model in extensive simulations and the real world.
+We discuss further in \S\ref{sec-discussion:mapless-nav} the arbitrary and implicit role of odometry in previous experiments, again noting that the availability of approximate odometry is a reasonable assumption for robots and insects.
+As regards the third and fourth differences, our model performed learning in testing on the fly by design, and it would be fair to compare our model's performance of first trials in episodes to these pre-trained models' test performance in novel scenes.

-The seven models we use for comparison can be classified into three types as listed in Table \ref{tab:model-types}, based on their different assumptions of the spatial prior: \begin{enumerate} \item \textit{SLAM} is designed to actively construct, maintain, and exploit a map.
-Empowered by the map, an agent can employ any local and global path planning techniques to find paths to the goal. \item \textit{Visual Odometry and RL (VO+RL)} asserts the efficacy of odometry.
-The greater modularity permits separate training of the two components and potential integration with other (non-visual) odometry sensors or estimation techniques. \item \textit{End-to-end RL} assumes no spatial prior.
-Using a trained policy, an agent selects actions based directly on sensory inputs. \end{enumerate}